Dazix/Gitlab-MR-summary/README.md

 # Gitlab MR summary extension

 Do you know the feeling when you start using a new service but want some features from the old one?
 I had a feeling when we started using Gitlab in HeurekaDevs after some time when we were using Bitbucket Stash and found that Gitlab had no summary of waiting MRs for codereview, as Stash has.
-So I decided to write this extension.
+Yes, there are TODOs but they behave strangely and illogically so I decided to write this extension.

 ### Setup
-1. get extension
+1. Get extension for your browser
     - for [chrome](https://chrome.google.com/webstore/detail/gitlab-mr-summary/gekiikmjljplpkcmheahicdcbblkafki)
     - for firefox coming soon
 2. Set options of your Gitlab